-Silver Cloud Magnolia Magnolia doltsopa 'Silver Cloud'
+Sweet Michelia Magnolia Magnolia doltsopa

 Height: 40 feet Spread: 25 feet Sunlight: O

 Hardiness Zone: 8b

-Other Names: Michelia doltsopa, Sweet Michelia, False
+Other Names: Temple Magnolia, Michelia doltsopa

-Magnolia

 Description:

-This attractive, fast growing tree has lustrous semi-evergreen leaves and creamy-white flowers that bloom in spring; large, open magnolia-like flowers are showy with a spicy fragrance Ornamental Features Silver Cloud Magnolia features showy lightly-scented creamy white flowers along the branches in mid spring.
+This attractive, fast growing tree has lustrous semi-evergreen leaves and creamy-white, flowers that bloom in spring; large, open magnolia-like flowers are showy with a very sweet fragrance Ornamental Features Sweet Michelia Magnolia features showy fragrant creamy white flowers along the branches from mid winter to mid spring.
 It has dark green foliage with grayish green undersides.
 The glossy pointy leaves remain dark green throughout the winter.
-Landscape Attributes Silver Cloud Magnolia is a multi-stemmed evergreen tree with an upright spreading habit of growth.
+Landscape Attributes Sweet Michelia Magnolia is a multi-stemmed evergreen tree with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.
 This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.
+Sweet Michelia Magnolia is recommended for the following landscape applications; - Accent - Shade - Hedges/Screening